About the Founder

 - that there are common root issues behind many of the constraints on company growth

-Chris Gibbons lives in Evergreen, Colorado at the foot of Mount Evans.
+Chris Gibbons lives in Evergreen, Colorado at the foot of Mount Blue Sky.